Helpful Toolbox

 How walking calories are calculated

-This calculator uses the standard MET (Metabolic Equivalent of Task) method used in exercise science: Calories = MET × weight in kg × hours walked.
-A MET value describes how hard an activity works your body compared to sitting still.
-Walking at an easy 2.5 mph is about 3.0 METs, a moderate 3.5 mph pace is about 4.3 METs, and a brisk 4.5 mph pace jumps to roughly 7.0 METs.
-Because the formula multiplies by your body weight, a heavier walker burns more calories over the same walk.
-The MET field is editable, so if you have a value from a fitness tracker or a published MET table — say, for hill walking or walking with a loaded backpack — you can type it in and the results update instantly.
+This calculator uses the standard MET (Metabolic Equivalent of Task) method used in exercise science: calories = MET × weight in kg × hours walked.
+A MET is a multiple of your resting energy burn, so a 4.3 MET brisk walk burns about 4.3 times the calories you would burn sitting still.
+The built-in values are 3.0 MET for an easy 2.5 mph stroll, 4.3 MET for a brisk 3.5 mph walk, and 7.0 MET for a very brisk 4.5 mph power walk.
+The MET field is fully editable, so if you walk hills, carry a pack, or use a value from another reference table, just type it in and the result updates instantly.
 These figures are estimates only, not professional or medical advice; individual burn rates vary with fitness, terrain, and body composition.

 How to use it